ecohealthalliance/yenpathy/README.md

 ```

 You can also pass an `edge_penalty`, a number which is added to all of
-the edge weights.
-This can be used to penalize paths consisting of more
+the edge weights, effectively penalizing paths consisting of more edges.
-edges.

 ``` r
 k_shortest_paths(small_graph,